Aotokitsuruya

 7end

-That means if our form object can provide the same interface to the form helper, it will correctly configure the form’s method and URL without extra work.
+That means if the form object can provide the same interface to the form helper, it will correctly configure the form’s method and URL without extra work.

 The persisted?

-method to our form object to make form helper can detect it.
+That means you can add persisted? method to the form object to make form helper can detect it.

 1class BaseForm